Jumpercables/Chauffeur/README.md

 install the last successful build on the machine.

 ## Jenkins Chauffeur Client ##
-A console application that notifies the Jenkins Chauffeur Service that a successful build has completed and should be installed.
+A console application that notifies the Jenkins Chauffeur Service that a successful build has completed and should be installed, which needs to be configured as a post-build event in Jenkins.

 ### Requirements ###
 - 4.5 .NET Framework